Vehicle Restraint Systems Design

 Eoin Doyle, Chartered Engineer, Associate, Arup

-Eoin Doyle is a Chartered Engineer and is the Highways Discipline Leadfor ARUP in Ireland.
+Eoin Doyle is a Chartered Engineer and is the Roads Discipline Lead for Arup in Ireland.
 He has over 15 years' experience across the Highway and Railway construction industries.
-He built up his early technical knowledge of highways as Designer's Site Representative for 2 major motorway schemes in Ireland totaling over 80km of new build motorway.
+He built up his early technical knowledge of highways as Designer's Site Representative for 2 major motorway schemes in Ireland totalling over 80km of new build motorway.
 More recently Eoin has worked closely with Transport Infrastructure Ireland (TII) on a number of commissions, initially as Project Manager for the H&S Consultancy Services Framework and as Project Coordinator for Arup's commission with TII for updating and developing their road design standards and specifications.
 He is the Arup Work Package leader for VRS under the Commission.

 Testimonials